ZenitechSoftware/planning-chess/README.md

   - game in progress (players are making a move with chosen figure on the board)
   - game complete (all players made a move or skipped the move)
 - After game completes - everyone can see each other moves
 - The goal of the game is to place similar figure in similar position on the board.
-That could also mean that same figure must be places in exacly the same position on the board by all players.
+That could also mean that same figure must be places in exactly the same position on the board by all players.
 - Each figure has a different Story Point (SP) value.
 The value represents the complexity of the task being estimated
 - The Y axis of the board represents the amount of work to complete the task being estimated
 - The X axis of the board represents the uncertainty of the task being estimated

 ## MVP

 - Single room (link to it is available)
 - 6x6 chess board
   - X axis